Argentina debt deal opens door for $13 bln provincial revamp | Business

 Argentina debt deal opens door for $13 bln provincial revamp

+"Our feeling with PBA is that investors would ask for better conditions than the ones the sovereign got," it said.
+Cordoba formally presented a $1.69 billion restructuring https://prensa.cba.gov.ar/informacion-general/la-provincia-presento-formalmente-la-propuesta-para-reprogramar-los-titulos-en-moneda-y-legislacion-extranjera proposal on Friday with a two-year grace period on capital repayments, which it said "adopts sustainability criteria promoted by the nation with particular characteristics of the province."

-Around the country, Córdoba is restructuring some $1.95 billion; oil region Neuquén $700 million; Chubut $680 million; Mendoza $590 million http://www.hacienda.mendoza.gov.ar/wp-content/uploads/sites/25/2020/08/1598571425299_Province-of-Mendoza-Extension-of-Expiration-and-Consent-Payment-Eligibility-Deadline-2.pdf; Entre Ríos $500 million, and Salta $390 million, according to government data and private reports.
+Other provinces include oil region Neuquén restructuring around $700 million; Chubut $680 million; Mendoza $590 million http://www.hacienda.mendoza.gov.ar/wp-content/uploads/sites/25/2020/08/1598571425299_Province-of-Mendoza-Extension-of-Expiration-and-Consent-Payment-Eligibility-Deadline-2.pdf; Entre Ríos $500 million, and Salta $390 million, according to government data and private reports.
 "Market expectations are optimistic and everything would indicate that while things are moving at a slow pace, most provincial negotiations will bear fruit," said consulting firm Portfolio Personal Inversiones.

 - READ MORE ON: